Current Projects

 Intersectional Stigma of Place-based Ageing (ISPA)

-The Housing LIN is excited to be a partner is a new 5 year research exploring the impact of stigma on fuelling inequalities experienced by UK disabled adults in later life.
+The Housing LIN is excited to be a partner in this 5 year research exploring the impact of stigma on fuelling inequalities experienced by UK disabled adults in later life.
 Led by University of Stirling, the study ‘Intersectional Stigma of Place-based Ageing (ISPA)’, will investigate and identify how stigma related to age, disability, and where someone lives, creates additional barriers for older people living with sensory and mobility impairments.

 The Housing LIN will also play a key role in a newly formed ‘Inclusive Living Alliance’ – a UK wide network made up of organisations from housing, health, social care and the third sector – to road test this guidance and focus on long-term policy change.